 And so, they do not really give you instruction on family.
 They are just basically genealogy telling you who someone belongs to.

-So, I want to begin our search in the Bible by seeing how vital family is in God's scheme.
-And, we are going to start right at the beginning in Genesis 1.
+I want to begin our search in the Bible by seeing how vital family is in God's scheme.
+We are going to start right at the beginning in Genesis 1.
 This is the first thing that God said to man as far as recorded by the Bible:

 Genesis 1:27-28 So God created man in His own image; in the image of God He created him; male and female He created them.
 Then God blessed them, and God said to them, "Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth."

-So, the very first command that God gave mankind concerned marriage and family.
-Marriage, and children, I should say, which is the family.
-And He mentions here specifically that He made them male and female.
+The very first command that God gave mankind concerned marriage and family.
+Marriage and children, I should say, which is the family.
+He mentions here specifically that He made them male and female.
 Mankind is not just man.
 It is man and woman.
-And He did this so that procreation could take place.
+He did this so that procreation could take place.
 And at the same time, He created marriage.

 Genesis 2:18 And the LORD God said, "It is not good that man should be alone; I will make him a helper comparable to him."